 - Teddy Bears’ Picnic, Founding Chair (1986-1993), Operations Chair for 31 years

-- John Myers was recently selected by his peers for inclusion in The Best Lawyers™ in Canada 2020 in the fields of Intellectual Property Law
+- John Myers was recently selected by his peers for inclusion in The Best Lawyers™ in Canada 2021 in the field of Intellectual Property Law (since 2012)

 - Recipient of Richard J. Scott Award (November 2017) for his long-time commitment to public interest advocacy on behalf of persons living with disabilities, and his outstanding work as a civil litigator, practitioner and teacher in the area of intellectual property